-PURPOSE OF THE POLICY / FUNCTION / PROCEDURE
+PURPOSE OF THE PROPOSAL

-1. What is the policy / function / procedure intended to achieve?
-(Please give a brief description of the purpose of the new or updated policy / function / procedure) 2.
-Who are the service users for whom the policy / function / procedure has been developed?
-(Who will be directly affected by the delivery of this policy / function / procedure? e.g. staff members, the public generally, or specific sections of the public i.e. youth groups, carers, road users, people using country parks, people on benefits etc.)
+1 What is the proposal intended to achieve?
+(Please give a brief description of the purpose of the new or updated proposal by way of introduction.)
+2 Who are the service users affected by the proposal?
+(Who will be affected by the delivery of this proposal? e.g. staff members, the public generally, or specific sections of the public i.e. youth groups, carers, road users, people using country parks, people on benefits etc.)